vuejs/apollo/packages/docs/src/guide-composable/query.md

 ## Updating cached results

 When a query is completed, it will update the cache with the result data (depending on the [fetch policy](#fetch-policy)).
-This optimize the next time the data needs to be rendered in your application and ensures that all components relying on a piece of data is always consistent.
+This improves performance the next time the data needs to be rendered in your application and ensures that all components relying on a piece of data is always consistent.

 However, you sometimes want to make sure that this data is up-to-date compared to the server.